Dynamic Host Configuration Protocol (DHCP)

 There are two types of Dynamic Host Configuration Protocol, DHCPv4 and DHCPv6 both give similar services for there clients.
 The main difference between DHCPv4 and DHCPv6 is the gateway, DHCPv6 does not give a default gateway address.
 The gateway can only be obtained automatically from the router’s Router Advertisement message.

 When a device configured for DHCPv4 boots up or connects to the network; the DHCP client sends broadcasts a DHCP discover message to discover any available The Dynamic Host Configuration Protocol server.

 When Dynamic Host Configuration Protocol server receives (DHCPDISCOVER) message, it replies with a DHCPOFFER message.
-The offer message has the IPv4 address including a subnet mask; the IPv4 address of the server, and the IPv4 address of the default gateway.
+The offer message has the IPv4 address including a subnet mask; the IPv4 address of the DNS server, and the IPv4 address of the default gateway.
 The offer also includes the duration of the lease period.

 Multiple DHCP servers